Matam-Rohith/TalentFlow-HRM/README.md

 GitHub Actions runs the full test suite on every push/PR to `main`.
 HTML reports and failure screenshots are uploaded as build artifacts.

----

-## Resume Lines

-> - Developed a Selenium-Python automation framework using the Page Object Model and Pytest
-> - Automated 30+ functional, regression, and smoke test cases for HR modules
-> - Implemented Cucumber (Behave) for BDD test scenarios
-> - Generated HTML execution reports and captured screenshots for failed test cases
-> - Created structured defect reports with severity and priority classifications
-> - Performed basic cross-platform validation using Appium on Android Chrome
-> - Configured GitHub Actions CI/CD to run regression tests on every commit